Powering the micro:bit via USB, 3V ring and battery

 The KL26 datasheetV1 section 3.8.2, Table 30.
 “USB VREG electrical specifications” indicates the maximum current from the regulated supply is 120mA.
-Some of this current is required to run on-board devices, such as the KL26 itself, the nRF51 application processor, the magnetometer and accelerometer, and the LED display.
+Some of this current is required to run on-board devices, such as the KL26 itself, the nRF51 application processor, the motion sensor, and the LED display.
 When Bluetooth is enabled, the current consumption of the nRF increases slightly.
 You should budget your current requirements for anything you attach to the micro:bit to not exceed about 90mA to give enough safe headroom for worst case with all on board peripherals in use.

 This means that if you require more than 90mA from the edge connector, (e.g. driving lots of NeoPixels or a small motor) these should have power supplied to them externally.
 You can back-power the micro:bit via its 3V pad, but please be sure to use a properly regulated supply and a protection diode, as explained below, so that your micro:bit always has a supply within the operating range of all the on-board peripherals and the supplies are not able to power each other.